KxSystems/docs-v1/docs/ref/unclassified.md

 q)enlist {x}[]
 ::
 ```
-Since `::` has a type for which no vector variant exists, it is useful to prevent a mixed list from being coerced into a vector when all elements happen to be of the same type.
+Since `::` has a type for which no vector variant exists, it is useful to prevent a mixed list from being coerced into a vector when all items happen to be of the same type.
 (This is important when you need to preserve the ability to add non-conforming items later.)
 ```
 q)x:(1;2;3)
 q)x,:`a